A Criterion for Decoding on the BSC: Introduction

 \section{Introduction}

 In his seminal 1948 paper, Shannon laid out the bases of coding theory and introduced the concept of channel capacity, which is the maximal rate at which information can be transmitted over a communication channel \cite{shannon1948entropy}.
-This initiated a decades-long search for capacity-achieving codes, i.e. codes that achieve these optimal rates.
 The two channels that have received the most attention are the Binary Symmetric Channel (BSC), where each bit is independently flipped with some probability $\epsilon$, and the Binary Erasure Channel (BEC), where each bit is independently replaced by an erasure symbol with some probability $\epsilon$.

-The binary code that is arguably the cleanest explicit candidate to achieving capacity over both the BSC and the BEC is the family of Reed-Muller codes.
-The codewords of the Reed-Muller code $\mathsf{RM}(n,d)$ are the evaluation vectors (over all points in $\F_2^n$) of all multivariate polynomials of degree $d$ in $n$ variables.
-There has recently been significant progress in understanding the performance of Reed-Muller codes over various channels, and one key realization has been that some of these results hold for \emph{all} doubly transitive linear codes.
-A code is \emph{transitive} if for every two coordinates $i,j$, there is a permutation $\pi$ with $\pi(i) = \pi(j)$, and permuting the coordinates of each of the codewords using $\pi$ does not change the code.
-Similarly, a code is \emph{doubly transitive} if for $i\neq k, j\neq w$, there is a permutation as above with $\pi(i) = j, \pi(k) = w$.
-Reed-Muller codes are doubly transitive because applying an affine transformation to the input preserves the degree of polynomials over $\F_2$.

-Combining double transitivity with fundamental results about the influences of boolean functions \cite{kahn1988kkl, Talagrand94, Bourgain97} has led to a very successful line of work, with \cite{kudekar2016erasure} showing that Reed-Muller codes achieve capacity over the BEC and \cite{hazla2021polyclose} showing that they are polynomially close to achieving capacity over the BSC.
+Shannon's work initiated a decades-long search for explicit codes that can achieve high rates over a noisy channel.

+Explicit constructions of codes often have a lot of symmetry.
+In particular, many known constructions of codes are \emph{transitive}.
+The group of symmetries of a code is the subgroup $G$ of permutations $\pi:\{1,2,\dotsc, N\} \rightarrow \{1,2,\dotsc, N\}$ such that permuting the coordinates of each of the codewords using $\pi$ does not change the code.
+A code is transitive if for every two coordinates $i,j$, there is a permutation $\pi \in G$ with $\pi(i) = j$.
+A code is doubly transitive if for every $i \neq k$, $j \neq \ell$ there is a permutation $\pi \in G$ with $\pi(i) = j, \pi(k) = \ell$.
+Many known constructions of codes are \emph{cyclic}, and every cyclic code is transitive.
+Reed-Solomon codes, BCH codes and Reed-Muller codes are all transitive.
+In addition, Reed-Muller codes and extended primitive narrow-sense BCH codes are doubly transitive.